Models#

 Parameter Adapters and Quantization#

-Oumi supports loading models with PEFT adapters and quantization for efficiency purposes.
+Oumi OSS supports loading models with PEFT adapters and quantization for efficiency purposes.
 You can configure these through ModelParams:

 from oumi.core.configs import ModelParams, PeftParams